 Support Persons/Visitors

 If you need assistance or support the day of your procedure, please ensure that only one person accompanies you to the hospital.
-Ensure that person is not experiencing any symptoms of respiratory illness.
+Ensure the person is not experiencing any symptoms of infectious respiratory or gastrointestinal illness

 At the Hospital